eserdk/self-hosted-standard-notes/README.md

 # Self Hosted Standard Notes Configuration

 This repository contains configuration needed to deploy self-hosted Standard Notes server.
-Configuration includes automated database backups as well as their encryption and storing to S3 bucket.
-It also includes Standard Notes extensions automated updater and server.
+Configuration includes periodic database backups as well as their encryption and storing to S3 bucket.
+It also includes Standard Notes extensions periodic updater and server.

 ---